mrbrant89/wokedissident/_posts/2025-03-22-unilever-ben-jerrys-ceo-firing copy.md

 Now let’s address some of the greatest hits from MAGA Twitter:

 > “They didn’t get due process!
-The 4th, 5th, 6th, 14th Amendments!”  — Bruno Souza
+The 4th, 5th, 6th, 14th Amendments!”

 Let’s be clear: They *got trials*.
 They had lawyers.
 They had *judges* appointed by Trump.
 Some *pleaded guilty*.
 If the system was rigged, it was rigged **in their favor**.